jjimen30/gameloop/README.md

 ## How to use

 You can use [jsDeliver](https://www.jsdelivr.com/) to access the API.
-Simply copy the following link to the CDN:
+Use the following link to the CDN:

 -------